Building AppChain for dApps: Security considerations and Best Practices

 Precompiles

-Subnets offer Subnet-EVM with custom functionalities in precompiled contracts.
+L1s (Formerly known as Subnets) offer Subnet-EVM with custom functionalities in precompiled contracts.
 AppChains developers can activate their application-specific precompiles through ChainConfig while setting up Genesis or during upgrades.
 The following are five important precompile parameters to consider:

 2. Controlling who can submit transactions: To restrict which addresses can submit transactions, you need to activate precompile and provide AllowList configuration within the genesis file.